unpc2026/diaryasprogrammer/README.md

 ## 1️⃣ Core Definition

-Clearly define:
+Establish a precise and sufficiently minimal definition of the concept.

+The definition should make clear:

-* What it is,
+* what the concept is,
-* What it is not,
-* its abstraction level,
+* its relevant abstraction level,
-* its scope,
-* its boundaries.
+* its scope and important boundaries.

-Definitions should be minimal yet sufficient.
+Clarify what the concept is not when this distinction prevents a likely misunderstanding.

-If appropriate, distinguish between:
+When useful for the concept, distinguish between:

-1. Ontology (what the thing is),
+1. **Ontology** — what the concept is.
-2. Semantics (what it means),
+2. **Semantics** — what the concept means or how it behaves.
-3. Operations (what can be done with it).
+3. **Operations** — what can be done with it.

+Use only the distinctions necessary to establish a coherent conceptual model.
+Do not mechanically apply every distinction to every concept.

 ---

 ## 2️⃣ Behavior & Logical Consequences

-Whenever possible, derive behavior directly from established definitions.
+Explain important behavior in relation to the conceptual model already established.

-For each behavior discussed, first determine whether it is:
+Whenever a behavior is discussed, determine whether it is:

-1. A Derived Consequence

-   Behavior that follows logically from previously established definitions.
+1. **A Derived Consequence** — behavior that follows logically from established definitions or previously established guarantees.

-   For every important consequence:

-   * Identify the specific definition(s) it depends on.
-   * Explain why the consequence logically follows.
-   * Identify behaviors that cannot occur under those definitions.
-   * Distinguish guaranteed behavior from inferred behavior.

-2. A Primitive Documented Guarantee

-   Behavior that is explicitly defined by the PHP language, specification, documentation, or other authoritative sources, but does not logically follow from previously established definitions.
+2. **A Primitive Documented Guarantee** — behavior explicitly defined by PHP or authoritative documentation that does not follow solely from the previously established conceptual model.

+For a derived consequence:

+* Identify the relevant definition or guarantee.
+* Explain briefly why the behavior follows from it.
+* Distinguish the conclusion from any additional inference.

-   For every primitive documented guarantee:
+For a primitive documented guarantee:

-   * Explicitly identify it as a primitive documented guarantee.
+* Identify it as a documented guarantee.
-   * State the authoritative source supporting it.
+* Provide authoritative evidence when the distinction materially affects understanding.
-   * Explain how it integrates with the existing conceptual model.
+* Explain how it fits into the existing conceptual model.
-   * Do not introduce semantic assumptions or causal explanations that are not supported by previously established definitions, documented guarantees, or explicitly identified inference solely to make a language-defined behavior appear logically derived.
+* Do not invent a causal explanation merely to make the behavior appear derived.

-Prefer logical derivation only when the conclusion follows necessarily from previously established definitions.
-However, do not force derivations where the language instead defines behavior directly.
+Prefer logical derivation when the relationship is genuinely necessary, but do not force derivation where PHP directly defines the behavior.

-Avoid presenting isolated facts without identifying whether they are derived consequences or primitive documented guarantee.
+Focus on behaviors that materially strengthen the learner's conceptual model.
+Do not mechanically analyze every minor behavior or consequence.

 ---

 ## 3️⃣ Applied Examples

-Provide examples that materially reinforce the conceptual model.
+Use examples that materially strengthen the conceptual model.

-When pedagogically useful, include:
+When appropriate, include:

-* one straightforward example,
+* a straightforward example,
-* one edge case,
+* an edge case,
-* one common misconception or counterintuitive example.
+* or a common misconception/counterexample.

-Do not manufacture examples merely to satisfy the format.
-If a category would not materially improve understanding for the current conceptual unit, omit it.

-For each example:
+Choose examples based on the concept's difficulty and likely sources of misunderstanding rather than mechanically providing every type for every concept.

-* Explicitly connect it back to the relevant definitions,
+For each example, connect it to the relevant definition or consequence and explain the reasoning when this materially improves understanding.
-* Explain the reasoning step by step.

 Examples should demonstrate conceptual consequences rather than merely illustrate syntax.